MongoDB command

 operator is used to set the status

-field to "inactive".
+field to inactive.

 The update

 command allows you to update one or more documents in a collection.
-The updates array contains the update operations, where each operation has the q
+The updates

-field for the query/filter, the u
+field for the query/filter

-field for the update, and the multi
+field for the update

-field set to true to update multiple documents.
+field set to true to update multiple documents

 To delete multiple documents from a collection, use the delete